george24601/notes/devOps/k8s/misc.md

 Edge router: A router that enforces the firewall policy for your cluster.
 This could be a gateway managed by a cloud provider or a physical piece of hardware.

-#Resource requests & limits

-Although requests and limits can only be specified on individual Containers, it is convenient to talk about Pod resource requests and limits.
-A Pod resource request/limit for a particular resource type is the sum of the resource requests/limits of that type for each Container in the Pod.

-The kubelet uses liveness probes to know when to restart a Container.

-The kubelet uses readiness probes to know when a Container is ready to start accepting traffic.
-A Pod is considered ready when all of its Containers are ready

 Kubelet is responsible for the running state of each node, ensuring that all containers on the node are healthy.
 It takes care of starting, stopping, and maintaining application containers organized into pods as directed by the control plane.

-Kubelet monitors the state of a pod, and if not in the desired state, the pod re-deploys to the same node.
-Node status is relayed every few seconds via heartbeat messages to the master.
-Once the master detects a node failure, the Replication Controller (note the replicationcontroller is the old way now - use Deployment and ReplicaSet now! ) observes this state change and launches pods on other healthy nodes.

 The Kube-proxy is an implementation of a network proxy and a load balancer, and it supports the service abstraction along with other networking operation.
 It is responsible for routing traffic to the appropriate container based on IP and port number of the incoming request.

 cAdvisor is an agent that monitors and gathers resource usage and performance metrics such as CPU, memory, file and network usage of containers on each node.

-To make updates to your cluster’s state, you submit these files to the Kubernetes API server (kube-apiserver).

 kube-scheduler: Component on the master that watches newly created pods that have no node assigned, and selects a node for them to run on.
 Namespaced addon objects are created in the kube-system namespace.